mircealungu/reconstruction/lectures/Reconstruction_1_Lecture_10.md

 ---

-# Reverse Engineering
+## Reverse Engineering

-**Def.** the process of analyzing a subject system to identify the system’s components and their interrela- tionships and create representations of the system in another form or at a higher level of abstraction.
+**(def.)** the process of analyzing a subject system to identify the system’s components and their interrela- tionships and create representations of the system in another form or at a higher level of abstraction.
 (Demeyer et al., [Object Oriented Reengineering Patterns](http://scg.unibe.ch/download/oorp/OORP.pdf), Chapter 1.2)

-Key takeaways:
+Note:
 - idenitfy
 	- components
 	- relationships